Silent Running: Adaptation

+Remake

+In October 1998, it was reported that Simon West had entered into a deal with Universal Pictures to develop and direct a remake of Silent Running from a script by Rudy Gaines and John Rice.

 Home media

 The film has been released several times on home video by Universal Pictures Home Entertainment, beginning with the Betamax "pan and scan" release in 1982, and several VHS releases that followed.
 A DVD was released featuring the film's original 1.85:1 aspect ratio, first on March 18, 1998, and then again on May 21, 2002 - this time with various extra features.
 A Blu-ray of the film was released (for Region B) on 14 November 2011 by Eureka for the film's 40th-anniversary, initially in a steelbook case.
 Another was released by Arrow on 17 November 2020, from a 4K scan and 2K restoration of the film, with additional extras.
 Both were released under license from Universal Studios, with transfers approved by director Douglas Trumbull.
 This same approved 4K transfer was used to create a 4K UHD version of the film, again released by Arrow Video in December 2022.